 Implanted Cardioverter Defibrillators (ICDs)

-These devices are highly effective at stopping life-threatening arrhythmias in the lower half of the heart, such as ventricular tachycardia or ventricle fibrillation.
-(Implantable defibrillators that treat arrhythmias in the upper half of the heart, such as atrial fibrillation, are also available.)
+These devices are highly effective at stopping life-threatening arrhythmias such as atrial fibrillation with rapid heart rate, ventricular tachycardia, or ventricular fibrillation.
 ICDs continuously monitor your heart rate.
 If it dips too low, the ICD acts as a pacemaker to restore a normal, healthy rhythm.
 If your heart rate goes too fast, it sends out shocks of energy to reset the natural rhythm.

-Surgery can treat underlying causes of arrhythmia, such as coronary artery disease and heart failure.
-If a doctor is performing a surgery for one of these conditions, he or she might also do something called the maze procedure—making small cuts or burns in the atria to prevent your heart from sending erroneous electrical signals that may be causing your arrhythmia.
+Surgery can treat underlying causes of arrhythmia, such as coronary artery disease and some types of heart failure.
+If a doctor is performing a surgery for one of these conditions, he or she might also do something called the maze procedure—making small cuts or burns in the atria.
+These wounds heal to form scar tissue that creates boundaries to direct the flow of electrical impulses.

-If the cause of your arrhythmia is an aneurysm in or near your heart, a ventricular aneurysm surgery may be performed to remove the aneurysm.
+If the cause of your arrhythmia is an aneurysm (a bulge in a blood vessel) in or near your heart, a ventricular aneurysm surgery can remove the aneurysm.

 If your coronary artery disease is in an advanced stage and you have frequent ventricular tachycardia—a very life-threatening arrhythmia—you may undergo coronary bypass surgery.
-This surgery will improve your heart’s blood supply and hopefully reduce the frequency of arrhythmia.
+This surgery uses veins or arteries from other parts of your body to “bypass” veins and arteries in the heart that are narrow or clogged.
+This will improve your heart’s blood supply and reduce the frequency of arrhythmias.